 1. American Airlines

 Of the 3 main airline alliances, the Oneworld Alliance has the most extensive routing throughout Central and South America.
-Luckily, American Airlines is a member of the Oneworld Alliance, as is Latin American carrier LATAM.
+Luckily, American Airlines is a member of the Oneworld Alliance.

 American Airlines divides South America into 2 regions, South America Region 1 and South America Region 2.
 Ecuador is in the South America Region 1, along with other northern South American destinations like Peru, Bolivia, and Colombia.